How is Smoked Salmon Made? Different Methods of Smoking Salmon

 Is Smoked Salmon Good for You?

-Like most fish, salmon itself is an excellent source of omega-3 fatty acids, which are known to reduce inflammation and support brain health.
+Like most fish, salmon is an excellent source of omega-3 fatty acids which helps to lower inflammation in the body and support brain health.